Echo24h/Tokenizer/documentation/README.md

     # go to Account Details > Export Private Key
     # Beware: NEVER put real Ether into testing accounts
     GOERLI_PRIVATE_KEY="PRIVATE_KEY"

-    # ---- LOCALHOST ----

-    # Replace this address with the contract address of the token owner
-    # If you are in localhost this address is given during deployment
-    TOKEN_ADDRESS="ADRESS"
     ```

 ### Pour déployer dans le réseau local